madlaa/NTNU-project-thesis/README.md

 # NTNU-project-thesis
 Repository description
 ------
 Project thesis written during the fall of 2016 as part of the course "TTK4550 Teknisk kybernetikk, fordypningsprosjekt" at the Norwegian University of Science and Technology (NTNU).
 This course corresponds to a workload of 15 ECTS credits, equivalent to half a semesters workload.
-The project thesis is titled "Robotic rehabilitation of upper-limb after stroke" and it recieved a grading score of B.
+The project thesis is titled "Robotic rehabilitation of upper-limb after stroke" and it received a grading score of B.

 Abstract
 ------